Abhishek-Rath/100-days-of-code/r1-log.md

 - Routers, Switches, Links
 - No code pushed to github.
 - Working on adding edit feature to blog (additional part from my side)

+### R141 - 16/1/2022
+- Started birthday card in react.
+- Simple one component app using useState, props.
+- Practiced and learnt about basic react app